fairfield-university-ba-510-spring2019/movies-tonight-halitosis9/Readme.md

 22. **Save, commit, and push your work.** Use the Commit Summary Comment 'Completed Part 1'.

 ## Part 2: SQL DDL
+1. **Create a new MySQL database.** In MySQL Workbench open a new SQL script called `MoviesTonightDDL.sql`to create the "movies_tonight" database.
+You will need to open a `new query tab` and then `save as` to give the script a name.
+Be sure to write the file to this repository.
+2. **Use SQL Create Table commands to implement the table designs you created in part 1.** Take care with your data types!
+(You do not need to populate them yet.
+That’s Part 3.)
+3. **Use SQL ALTER TABLE statements to add the foreign key constraints from your ERD.** Take care that each constraint has to have a unique name.
+4. **Save, commit, and push your work to GitHub.** Use the commit summary comment "Completed Part 2".

 ## Part 3: SQL DML
+1. **Run the `DATASHEET.sql` file in this repository to import the source data into your database.** You will get an error if you do not have a “movies_tonight” database.
+The query will create and populate a table called `DATASHEET` that matches the Format 3 sheet from Part 1.
+2. **Populate the tables with data.** Create a new `MoviesTonightDML.sql` file.
+Then use `INSERT … SELECT` commands to populate the tables.
+    * You may need to wipe a table clean of all data if you mess up an `INSERT` statement; use `DELETE FROM <<table-name>> WHERE ID>0;` to delete all rows.
+    * The tables for strong entities are pretty easy because there are no FKs to worry about.
+Just make sure you use `DISTINCT` so you don’t get any duplicates.
+    * The other tables with FKs on them are trickier.
+You will likely need to use table joins on the DATASHEET MTitle, TName, and CName columns to get them to work.
+Again, be sure to use `DISTINCT` to avoid duplicates.
+3. **Check your work.** There are 9 theaters, 23 movies, 152 artists, 131 shows, and 161 credits.
+4. **Now check the source data.** There are actually 13 duplicate rows in the original source data!
+Can you spot them?
+Write a SQL query that counts how many times each (MTitle, TName, Showtime, CCode, and CName) appears.
+Which ones appear more than once?
+4. **Drop the `DATASHEET` table.** We don't need it anymore.
+You can do it in SQL or just right-click on the table name in the SCHEMAS panel and `Drop Table`.
+4. **Save, commit, and push your work to GitHub.** Use the commit summary comment "Completed Part 3".

 ## Part 4: SQL Select Queries
+1. **Open the `MoviesTonightPart4.ipynb` in Jupyter Notebook.**  There are several queries described.
+Implement each using SQL select queries as indicated.
+2. **Save, commit, and push your work to GitHub.** Use the commit summary comment "Completed Part 4".

 ## Part 5: Python Integration
+Coming soon.